anonaddy/addy.io/source/_articles/failed-deliveries/resending-a-failed-delivery.md

   <img class="shadow max-w-full h-auto" src="/assets/img/help/failed-deliveries/resend-failed-delivery.png" alt="Resend failed delivery in addy.io" title="Resending a failed delivery">
 </div>

-## Why can't I resend or release a quarantined message?
+<h2 id="why-cant-i-resend-or-release-a-quarantined-message">Why can't I resend or release a quarantined message?</h2>

 Quarantined messages are usually classified as spam because the sender's IP address or domain appears on one or more blocklists (including Spamhaus), or because the message failed DMARC authentication checks.